-If your bank account or online accounts like Gmail, Yahoo, Facebook or Twitter has ever been hacked, you should know that the cyber criminals use specific trick to get into your account.
+If your bank account or online accounts like Gmail, Yahoo, Facebook, or Twitter has ever been hacked, you should know that the cybercriminals use specific tricks to get into your account.
 With passwords being the central theme of almost all your accounts, hackers prefer to go after your password to hack into your financial as well as online accounts.

 If your account is hacked, the criminals probably used one of the 6 below given ways to crack your account.
 If you study these methods you can prepare yourself better to repel such hacks and control your accounts easily.

 Brute force attack

 Brute force is about overpowering the computer’s defenses by using repetition.
 A brute force attack is a random trial and error method hack repeated till the password is finally cracked.
 Hackers randomly keep applying names and numbers to crack passwords through this pattern.
 Sometimes, a lot of guesswork is also used to decode the password.
 Arithmetic numbers, birth date, pet’s name, favourite actor’s name are the password that users commonly use.

 Dictionary hacking is also a form of brute force attack.
 But in the Dictionary hack, hackers use various permutations and combinations of dictionary words.
 They repetitively use the dictionary software and try various combinations of words to crack your password.
 A report says, over 50 percent of the passwords are cracked through this process.

 Brute force dictionaries always start with simple letters “a”, “aa”, “aaa”, and then eventually moves to full words like “dog”, “doggie”, “doggy”.
 These brute force dictionaries can make up to 50 attempts per minute in some cases.